conduktor/conduktor-docs/docs/platform/get-started/installation/get-started/AWS_Marketplace.md

 ---
 sidebar_position: 4
 title: AWS Marketplace - CloudFormation
-description: Deploy an instance of Conduktor Console on AWS via CloudFormation.
+description: Deploy an instance of Conduktor Console and Cortex on AWS via CloudFormation.
 ---

-# Deployment on AWS CloudFormation
+# Deployment on AWS Marketplace

 ## Getting started

-This guide will demonstrate how to use [AWS CloudFormation](https://aws.amazon.com/cloudformation/) to deploy Console in your AWS environment with all mandatory dependencies.
+This guide will demonstrate how to use our marketplace offering that utilises [AWS CloudFormation](https://aws.amazon.com/cloudformation/) to deploy Console in your AWS environment with all mandatory dependencies.
 It will deploy Conduktor as a Docker container on an ECS service with Fargate and configure it alongside a PostgreSQL database via RDS.

 :::info
 While this guide will help you get started, you may need to make additional configurations to ensure your deployment is [production-ready](/platform/get-started/installation/hardware/#production-requirements).